EmanuelChirico/EmanuelChirico/README.md

 MSc student in **Computer Engineering** at the University of Salerno, specializing in **Software Enterprise Architectures**.

-I build things that bridge theory and practice — from designing layered Java architectures to wiring up embedded systems on the weekend.
+I build things that bridge theory and practice — from designing layered architectures to wiring up embedded systems on the weekend.
 I care about understanding how things work at every level of the stack, not just making them run.

 > *Turning equations into applications, one project at a time.*